 Before digging in on additional detailed changes, here are two things the Secure Act 2.0 did not change.
 First, the act did not eliminate backdoor Roth IRA contributions or mega backdoor Roth contributions within plans.

 Second, the age at which you can donate money directly from your IRA via QCDs (qualified charitable distribution) remains at 70 1/2.
-Tax-free distributions remain capped at $100,000 in 2023.
-Beginning in 2024 this amount that will be indexed to inflation.
+Tax-free distributions have been raised at $105,000 in 2024.

 Other SECURE Act 2.0 Changes

 There are several changes that appear to further promote Roth contributions.
 Perhaps this should not be surprising as Roth contributions are made with after-tax dollars.
 So, it helps Congress' budget math to assume that more retirement contributions will be made with after-tax dollars as opposed to pre-tax dollars.